 The Kawasaki Z1 was where it all started for Kawasaki.
 It was the beginning of a new age.
 The Z1 was commissioned by Green HQ as a 750cc in 1967.

-If I were there, I’d have chastised them (because I’m so influential as a blogger and sometimes corporate strategist).
+If I were there, I’d have chastised them (because I’m so influential as a writer and sometimes corporate strategist).
 There’s nothing wrong with releasing a motorcycle just like a competitor.
 Product releases can’t and shouldn’t be delayed by years in today’s cut-throat environment — but that was a different time, before the age of private equity, sky-high equity expectations, and leverage.
 Consumer product cycles were slower.

 The Kawasaki Z1, when released, was a thing of beauty and entirely unique for its time, notable for using a double overhead cam shaft in a production motorcycle, the first to do this at reasonable cost (i.e. not an MV Agusta).